KIPP Washington Heights Middle School

 We provide students with a rigorous college-preparatory program based on Common Core standards and best practices shared by KIPP schools across the country.
-Technology plays a major role as programs like Read 180 and Khan Academy allow us to customize instruction for students, promote independent learning, and boost students’ real-world computers skills.
+Technology plays a major role as programs like Khan Academy allow us to customize instruction for students, promote independent learning, and boost students’ real-world computer skills.
+We’ve established small homeroom groups that empower students to speak up and give shout outs to teammates.

 We honor the culture of our neighborhood through our butterfly logo, which is inspired by the Mirabal Sisters – four brave women who opposed the dictatorship of Rafael Trujillo in the Dominican Republic during the 1950s and ’60s.
 Known as “The Butterflies,” the Mirabal Sisters fought to restore democracy and civil liberties to their island nation despite extreme odds.
 Three of them ultimately paid with their lives, including Minerva, for whom our campus is named.
 The Trujillo regime collapsed in 1961, but their legacy lives on through literature, art, and an international day created in their honor.